Alan Sugar Keynote Speaker

 - Former majority stake owner of Tottenham Hotspur

-Lord Alan Sugar is one of the UK’s best-known businessmen, entrepreneurs and media person.
+Lord Alan Sugar is one of the Europe’s best-known business figures, entrepreneurs and media persons.
 Alan Sugar is a remarkable speaker for audiences with an interest in business, and technology.

 Lord Sugar has since founded Amsair (1993), chartering business and executive jets; owns Amsprop (2007) a property company; owns and chaired Viglen Ltd (1994-2009) and from 1991-2007 was the majority owner of Tottenham Hotspur football club.